-Jake Wiseman, who has mentored some of the top freshman pole vaulters in the nation in Vera Neuenswander in 2007, Stephanie Chin in 2008 and Kelsie Ahbe in 2010, enters his eighth season as the Hoosiers' assistant coach for pole vault and javelin.
+Jake Wiseman, who has mentored some of the top freshman pole vaulters in the nation in Vera Neuenswander in 2007, Stephanie Chin in 2008 and Kelsie Ahbe in 2010, enters his 10th season as the Hoosiers' assistant coach for pole vault and javelin.

 In the 2013-14 season Wiseman helped the IU women nearly sweep the top three spots at the Big Ten Indoor Championships as Kelsie Ahbe was the Big Ten Champion, Sophie Gutermuth finished runner-up and Sydney Clute finished in fourth-place.
 Ahbe and Clute both advanced to the NCAA Outdoor Championships and both earned All-America honors.
 Ahbe jumped a school record 4.40m and finished in second-place, while Clute finished in eighth-place.